cryptosubh/blog/_drafts/CS-Tidbits.md

 * **Try/Catch**
+* **Call Stack**
+A stack data structure that stores information about the active subroutines of a computer program.
+A call stack is composed of *stack frames* (also called activation records or activation frames).
+* **Stack Trace** or **Traceback**
+A report of the active stack frames at a certain point in time during the execution of a program
 * **Aliasing**
 A situation in which a data location in memory can be accessed through different symbolic names in the program.
 Thus, modifying the data through one name implicitly modifies the values associated with all aliased names.
 * **Scope**